shiming-chen/LaZSL/README.md

 | Place365 | 41.5 | 42.0 | 41.8 |

 ## Citation
-If you find LaZSL is useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry.
+If you find LaZSL is useful in your research or applications, please consider giving us a star 🌟.